stephenwhitmarsh/EpiCode/README.md

     \/__________/\/_/    \/_________/\/____________/\/_________/     \/_____/ \/__________/

-_MATLAB code to analyze projects of the research group:_
+Analysis scripts and functions for projects of the research group:_
  _"Cellular excitability and neuronal network dynamics", ICM, Paris_

 ## Goals